afrinanegaban/ecommerce-website-performance-behavioral-analysis-pbi/README.md

 3. **Targeted Ad Scheduling:** Align marketing spend with the **10:00-17:00** peak traffic window to maximize visibility during high-intent hours.
 4. **Checkout Friction Audit:** Conduct a UX audit of the **Shipping and Billing pages**, as these represent the final barriers before the 9.6% conversion completion.

----

-**Would you like me to help you create a specific "Technical Challenges" section for this README explaining how you handled the 1.19M pageview record count in Power BI?**